Social Interaction is a Bigger Motivator Than Money for Sustained Purchase Behavior

 Ballot-box accountability impedes far-sighted policymaking

 Central government bureaucrats more effectively pursue unobservable and long-term targets.
-Professor Sounman Hong, Department of Public Administration, Yonsei University
+Professor Sounman Hong, Public Administration, Yonsei University

 Can TV PSA Campaigns help reduce suicide rates?

 Yonsei researchers investigate the effects of a public service advertisement campaign on suicide prevention in South Korea Professor In Han Song

 Professor Lee Taedong introduces concept to deal with climate change Professor Lee Tae-Dong

 How socioeconomic contexts complement contingent factors in examining government expenditure

 Yonsei researcher Whasun Jho takes a deeper dive into how institutions and social capital affect economy and help us better understand future outcomes Professor Whasun Cho